Uncertainty of visual measurement and efficient allocation of sensory resources: 2. Resource allocation

 \section{2.~Resource allocation}

-In \citeA{GepshteinTykinAlbright2010} we asked how sensory system ought to allocate their resources in face of uncertainties inherent in measurement and stimulation.
-We approached this problem in two steps.
-First, we combined all uncertainties in \emph{uncertainty functions}: comprehensive descriptions of how quality of measurement varied across conditions of measurement.
-Second, we proposed how limited resources are to be allocated given the uncertainty functions.
+We ask how sensory system ought to allocate their resources in face of uncertainties inherent in measurement and stimulation.
+We approach this problem in two steps.
+First, we combine all uncertainties in \emph{uncertainty functions}: comprehensive descriptions of how quality of measurement varied across conditions of measurement.
+Second, we propose how limited resources are to be allocated given the uncertainty functions.
 Here we illustrate the second step in more detail, using the approach of constrained optimization.

 A key requirement of allocation is to optimize reliability (reduce uncertainty) of measurement by many sensors.
 Satisfying this requirement alone makes the system place all sensors where conditions of measurement are least uncertain, leaving the system unprepared for sensing the stimuli that are useful but whose uncertainty is high.
-To prevent such gaps of allocation, we propose that minimal requirements should be twofold: \begin{description} \item \textbf{A.~Reliability}:~Prefer low uncertainty. \item \textbf{B.~Comprehensiveness}:~Measure all useful stimuli. \end{description}
+To prevent such gaps of allocation, we propose that minimal requirements should be twofold: \begin{description} \item[Requirement A] Reliability: prefer low uncertainty. \item[Requirement B] Comprehensiveness: measure all useful stimuli. \end{description}

 We formalize these requirements as follows.
 Let: \begin{itemize} \item $\Delta\in[a,b]\subset\Real$ be the size of measuring device (``receptive field"), \item $U(\Delta):\Real\rightarrow\Real$ be the uncertainty function associated with measuring devices of different size, and \item $r(\Delta):\Real\rightarrow\Real_{\geq 0}$ be the amount of resources allocated across $\Delta$ (\eq the number of cells with receptive fields of size $\Delta$). \end{itemize}